 General Education Requirements

 In the USC general education program, students learn to think critically and to understand the present in historical and cultural perspective – to become generally well-educated people.
 To achieve this goal, students in all undergraduate programs must complete one course that satisfies each of the following categories:

 VI.
 Social Issues

-For more information about the general education requirements, see the course list and the description of the program.
+For more information about the general education requirements, see the course lists and the description of the program here.

 In their writing classes, students learn to think critically, to build sound arguments and to express their ideas with clarity.
 The writing requirement comprises two courses; most students meet this requirement with:

 WRIT 140 Writing and Critical Reasoning